 By championing these causes, the estate has ensured that everything on Lourensford is either produced on the farm or else, it is made for the farm.
 I find this hugely admirable and love when farms do their best to preserve nature, while still producing world-class wines.

 Back to the wine tasting… To start us off rather luxuriously, we were treated to two different MCCs: the MCC Brut 2011 and MCC Brut Rose 2014.

-Interestingly enough, I favoured the MCC Brut, while my boyfriend enjoyed the MCC Brut Rose and for me personally, that’s the real fun of wine tasting: you can taste the same wine, but there will always be different favourites! 🙂
+Interestingly enough, I favoured the MCC Brut, while my friend enjoyed the MCC Brut Rose and for me personally, that’s the real fun of wine tasting: you can taste the same wine, but there will always be different favourites! 🙂

 After that, Christine returned to pour out the wines we’d be enjoying with the accompanying chocolates.
 These are paired as follows: 1) Limited Release Chardonnay with Orange Chocolate, 2) Lourensford Estate Merlot with Berry Chocolate, 3) Lourensford Shiraz with Chilli Chocolate and finally, 4) Honey Liqueur with Mint Chocolate.